 Inadequate supply of thyroid hormones, either endogenously or exogenously, leads to increased production of thyroid-stimulating hormone (TSH) by the pituitary and elevated serum TSH .

-The secretion of TSH is stimulated by the thyrotropin-releasing hormone (TRH) from the hypothalamus, a portion of the brain the connects the nervous and endocrine systems.
+The secretion of TSH is stimulated by the thyrotropin-releasing hormone (TRH) from the hypothalamus, a portion of the brain the connects the nervous system with the endocrine system.

 The secretion of TRH is stimulated by exposure to cold, exercise, stress, malnutrition, low plasma glucose levels (hypoglycemia), and sleep .